 When she was a freshman at Tufts University, Jill Lepore received a scorching letter from Jill Lepore.
 Assigned by a high school English teacher, the note from her 14-year-old self chastised Lepore for neglecting what she loved.
 A math major and member of the Reserve Officers’ Training Corps, she dropped both and shifted to English.
 It was a wise choice.

-Now a staff writer at The New Yorker, where she has been a contributor since 2005, Lepore also finds time to regularly turn out widely admired books.
-The list includes “The Name of War” (1998), winner of the Bancroft Prize; “New York Burning” (2005), a Pulitzer Prize finalist; “The Story of America” (2012), short-listed for the PEN Literary Award for the Art of the Essay; “Book of Ages” (2013), a National Book Award finalist; “The Secret History of Wonder Woman” (2014); and “Joe Gould’s Teeth” (2016).
+Lepore is a staff writer for The New Yorker who also finds time to regularly produce widely admired books.
+The growing list includes “The Name of War” (1998), winner of the Bancroft Prize; “New York Burning” (2005), a Pulitzer Prize finalist; “The Story of America” (2012), short-listed for the PEN Literary Award for the Art of the Essay; “Book of Ages” (2013), a National Book Award finalist; “The Secret History of Wonder Woman” (2014); and “Joe Gould’s Teeth” (2016).

-Lepore, the David Woods Kemper ’41 Professor of American History, answered questions on her past and present as a writer, including how her typing skills were instrumental in landing her first job at Harvard, for the third installment in “Decisions and Revisions.”
+Lepore, the David Woods Kemper ’41 Professor of American History, answered questions on her past and present as a writer for the third installment in “Decisions and Revisions.”

 GAZETTE: You’ve said that for historical writing to be both compelling and worthwhile it has to combine “thick narratives with pregnant principles.”
 What does that mean?